freenas/freenas-docs/userguide/jails.rst

 - Networking can be manually configured by entering values for the :guilabel:`IPv4 Address` or :guilabel:`IPv6 Address` fields.
 Any combination of these fields can be configured.
-Multiple interfaces are supported in the :guilabel:`IPv4 Address` and :guilabel:`IPv6 Address` fields by entering a comma-separated list.
-  Leaving the :guilabel:`IPv4 Default Router` and :guilabel:`IPv6 Default Router` fields empty automatically configures these values.
+Multiple interfaces are supported for IPv4 and IPv6 addresses.
+To add more interfaces and addresses, click :guilabel:`ADD`.
+Setting the :guilabel:`IPv4 Default Router` and :guilabel:`IPv6 Default Router` fields to *auto* automatically configures these values. :guilabel:`VNET` must be set to enable the :guilabel:`IPv4 Default Router` field.

 - Leaving all checkboxes unset and fields empty initializes the jail without any networking abilities.
 Networking can be added to the jail